Getting Around Vegas: Why Your Transportation Strategy Matters

 Walk to Adjacent Properties

-Walking one property away before requesting a ride often avoids surge zones.
+Walking one property away often avoids surge zones.
 Bellagio surging?
-Walk to Paris Las Vegas.
-Cosmopolitan expensive?
-Walk to Aria.
-Five minutes of walking saves $20+.
+Walk to Paris.
+5 minutes walking = $20+ saved.

-Pricing between platforms varies wildly.
-Check both apps before requesting.
-One might be $12 while the other is $28 for the identical route at the same moment.
+Check Uber AND Lyft every time.
+One might be $12 while other is $28 for identical route.

 Vegas taxis get a bad reputation, but they offer advantages that rideshares can't match—especially during surge pricing periods.